Rally Sprint format

 Q2.
 Do I need need a rally license?

-A. No. The minimum of an AASA day license ($25) or CAMS L2S license is all you need (both driver and co-driver)
+A. No. The minimum of an AASA day license or CAMS Speed license is all you need (both driver and co-driver)

 Q3.
 Do I need race suit, hans device etc?